 - Humanities/Fine Arts Elective

-BEFORE applying to the Electroneurodiagnostic Technology (END) program, an applicant must satisfy the math and PSB prerequisites.
+BEFORE applying to the Electroneurodiagnostic Technology (END) program, an applicant must satisfy the math and PSB or ACT prerequisites.
 Students must also complete any needed developmental Reading or English courses before applying to the END program.

 An applicant must submit documentation of one of the following before receiving the Electroneurodiagnostic Technology application packet:

 - An unweighted high school GPA of 2.8+ from a College Prep Curriculum valid within 10 years of enrollment.

 - Qualifying placement scores or a grade of “P” for DMA 010-080 within the past 10 years.

 - MAT 080 with a grade of “C” or higher within the past 10 years.

 - RISE placement or transition studies showing mastery of Units 1-12 (Tier 2) within the past 10 years.